mfeng9/manage_paths/README.md

 ## Set up

-modify the following file paths as needed
+modify the file paths as needed (including the paths below and paths inside the bash & python files)

 ### add the following to the bashrc file